smart-data-models/dataModel.EnergyCIM/GovHydroPelton/doc/spec_JA.md

         model: https://schema.org/Number
         type: Property
     type:
-      description: 'NGSI type.
-It has to be GovHydroPelton'
+      description: NGSI type.
+It has to be GovHydroPelton
       enum:
         - GovHydroPelton
       type: string